Online Depth Psychotherapy

 Online psychotherapy in the UK

-I work with adult clients across the UK through online psychotherapy sessions.
-Working online allows people to access therapy from wherever they are based, while still engaging in the depth-oriented and reflective process that psychotherapy offers
+I work with adults across the UK through online psychotherapy sessions.
+Working online makes therapy accessible wherever you are based, while still allowing for the depth, continuity, and reflective quality that psychotherapy requires.

 The origins of the word psychotherapy meant 'attending to or caring for the soul', and this is deeply relevant to how I work with people today.
-I have found that many are looking not only to change how they feel, or attend to a problem, but to live with a greater sense of creative freedom, integrity, and purpose.
-At its essence, therapy with me is about nurturing the lifelong process of becoming who you are, and being true to your own deepest nature.
+Many people come to therapy hoping not only to find relief from a particular difficulty, but also to live with a greater sense of freedom, integrity, and purpose.
+At its heart, soul-oriented therapy is about supporting the lifelong process of becoming more fully yourself.

-I am committed to facilitating a welcoming space in which we can begin where you are, exploring whatever calls for our attention, with an attitude of curiosity and compassion.
-In therapy we meet with the difficulties, challenges, troubling experiences or inner states, and disappointments, which are usually what brings someone to see me.
-My approach is about working with the 'whole person', regarding all aspects of being human as meaningful and important to engage with, both the darkness and the light.
+I am committed to facilitating a welcoming space in which we can begin where you are, exploring whatever feels important, with an attitude of curiosity and compassion.
+In therapy we meet life's difficulties, challenges, troubling experiences or inner states, and disappointments, which are usually what brings someone to see me.
+My approach is about working with the whole person, regarding all aspects of being human as meaningful and important to engage with, both the darkness and the light.

 I qualified as an HCPC-registered Art Psychotherapist (MA) in 2013.

-I believe psychotherapy can be most enriching when it allows space for creative exploration, while also remaining grounded and pragmatic.
+I believe psychotherapy can be most valuabe when it allows space for creative exploration, while also remaining grounded and pragmatic.

 👉 If you are interested in an in-depth approach, you can read about Depth Psychology and how it works in practice.